Renville County

 Red dots represent unserved locations.

-They may be concerned about being in a potentially precarious position because looking at access in the County using the FCC National Map there is a big discrepancy between wireline access and wireline with fixed wireless.
+They has been in a potentially precarious position, because there is a discrepancy between wireline access and wireline with fixed wireless.
 Minnesota doesn’t currently take fixed wireless into consideration when defining areas eligible for grants; the federal government does include access to fixed wireless.
-That could make a big difference to who is eligible for BEAD funding.

 Household Density